 The objective of this course is to enable the participants to appreciate the role of occupational safety and health at corporate level and at the work place.
-The course particularly focuses on importance of human factors of engineering, environment management system (EMS) and occupational health and safety and the relevant standards, environmental auditing and use of green technologies for global competitiveness.
+The course particularly focuses on importance of human factors of engineering, environment management system (EMS) and occupational health and safety and the relevant standards, environmental auditing and aculty of Management Studies, University sity of Delhi -- --------------- -- use of green technologies for global competitiveness.